Douglas County Courthouse

 The Douglas County Courthouse was built in 1912 and designed in the French Renaissance Revival style by local Omaha architect John Latenser.
 The Courthouse was added to the National Registry of Historic Places in 1979.

-The eight (8) murals originally painted by William Rau showcase the history of Nebraska.
+The eight murals originally painted by William Rau showcase the history of Nebraska.
 They were damaged by a fire on two separate occasions and had been badly overpainted when EverGreene performed a conservation study in 2015.
-It was decided to stabilize what remained of the original murals to produce replicas on canvas overlays, which would protect the damaged original underneath.
+It was decided to stabilize what remained of the original murals and then produce replicas on canvas overlays, to protect the damaged originals underneath.